 Element VIII - System Evaluation and Capacity Assurance Plan YES NO A. Does the City of Antioch Sanitary Sewer Master Plan evaluate hydraulic deficiencies in the system, establish sufficient design criteria and recommend both short and long-term capacity enhancement and improvement projects?
 B. Does the City's Capital Improvement Plan (CIP) establish a schedule of approximate completion dates for both short and long-term capacity improvements an is the schedule reviewed and updated to reflect current budgetary capabilities and activity accomplishment?
 Discussion: Element IX - Monitoring, Measurement and Program Modifications YES NO A. Does the SSMP accurately portray the methods of tracking and reporting selected performance indicators?
-B. Is the City able to sufficiently evaluate the effectiveness of the SSMP elements based on relevant information? · based on relevant information?
+B. Is the City able to sufficiently evaluate the effectiveness of the SSMP elements based on relevant information?
 C. Were the consent decree performance metrics met?
-Discussion: YES NO based on relevant information?
-C. Were the consent decree performance metrics met?
-YES NO Discussion: Element X - SSMP Audits A. Will the SSMP Audit be completed, reviewed and filed in Appendix B?
-Discussion: YES NO based on relevant information?
-C. Were the consent decree performance metrics met?
-Discussion: Element X - SSMP Audits A. Will the SSMP Audit be completed, reviewed and filed in Appendix B?
-C. Were the consent decree performance metrics met?
-Discussion: Element X - SSMP Audits A. Will the SSMP Audit be completed, reviewed and filed in Appendix B?
-Discussion: Element XI - Community Program A. Does the City effectively communicate with the public and other agencies about Element X - SSMP Audits A. Will the SSMP Audit be completed, reviewed and filed in Appendix B?
-Discussion: Element XI - Community Program A. Does the City effectively communicate with the public and other agencies about the implementation of the SSMP and continue to address any feedback?
+Discussion: Element X - SSMP Audits YES NO A. Will the SSMP Audit be completed, reviewed and filed in Appendix B?
+Discussion: Element XI - Community Program YES NO A. Does the City effectively communicate with the public and other agencies about the implementation of the SSMP and continue to address any feedback?
 B. Did the City Council receive and review the Annual Sewer System Report?
-Was the annual report uploaded to the City Sewer Section website and added to
+Was the annual report uploaded to the City Sewer Section website and added to Appendix C?
+C. Did City staff conduct and document meetings with satellite collection systems?
+Are all agreements with satellite systems current or are changes necessary to these agreements?
+Discussion:

 Change Log YES NO

 A. Is the SSMP Change Log current and up to date?

 Discussion:

 Audit Team: Date:

+Dressand hu Data

 Prepared by: Date:

 Reviewed by: Date:

+Data

 Certified by: Date:

-Approved for Filing on:
+Approved for Filing on: \\\\\